 The University has finance leases primarily consisting of retail space the University plans to develop for future educational campuses, golf carts and office equipment and one operating lease for retail space.
 At lease inception, we determined the lease term by assuming no exercises of renewal options.
 Leases with an initial term of 12 months or less are not recorded in the consolidated statements of financial position and we recognize lease expense for these leases on a straight-line basis over the lease term.
-The University has lease costs of \$2,062 for the year ended June 30, 2022.
-The consolidated financial statements for years before July 1, 2021 are not presented on the same accounting basis with respect to leases.
-There was an immaterial amount of future lease obligations as of June 30, 2021 of \$494, which was reclassed to ROU financing assets as of July 1, 2021.
+The University has lease costs of \$8,202 and \$2,062 for the years ended June 30, 2023 and 2022, respectively.
 For the purposes of the Financial Responsibility Supplemental Schedule, all leases were considered post-implementation.